MagicSmokeBlog/TranslatedDatasheets/README.md

 abbyyocr11 -rl Russian --outputFileFormat PDF --pdfFontEmbeddingMode Embed --pdfaComplianceMode Pdfa_2a --pdfTextExportMode ImageOnText --pdfScenario MaxQuality -if ILD3-scan.pdf -of ILD3-ocr.pdf
 ```

+## Contributing

+Contributions are very appreciated.
+Either, make a pull request with an original datasheet in Russian and a translation
+in English, or mail the documents to [The Improvement Guy](mailto:magicsmokeblog@gmail.com).

 ## License

 This project is licensed under